 Spot the lovely arches with intricate designs that remind you of the Mughal palaces while at the same time, check out the Rajput Hindu temple designs atop the doors.
 The seamless blend of these cultures enhanced the beauty of this “Auspicious Palace” – Mubarak in Urdu meaning Auspicious.
 The 2- storied palace indeed added to the charm of City Palace Jaipur.

 2) The Royal Clothes in the Museum of City Palace

 3) Pritam Niwas Chowk at City Palace Jaipur

-Once you make your way out of the Mubarak Mahal, you need to pass through the gate called Virendra Pol.
+Once you make your way out of the Mubarak Mahal, you need to pass through the gate called Rajendra Pol.
 One impressive feature that I remember here is the monolithic marble elephants kept on either side of the gate.
 The elephant with its Mahout is a stunning gate decor – one that you cannot miss as you pass through these gates.
 This gate separates the royal area from the guest house and reception area.

 Pritam Niwas Chowk

 The Pritam Niwas Chowk is one of the unique Royal Courtyards that I have come across.
 Pritam Niwas Chowk means “courtyard of the beloved” and was extensively used by the Royal family for festive occasions and ceremonies.
 The women observed the proceedings from the jharokhas on the first floor.
 The most beautiful feature of it is the four gates of the City Palace Jaipur that have been designed based on the 4 Indian Seasons.
 Each one is dedicated to a particular Hindu Deity.
 Let’s start with my favorite – The Mor or Peacock gate, that represents the Autumn season.